Flying with a camping stove takes some preparation. Don’t waste time, fuel, or lose your stove to TSA. Here are the steps to take.

-After nearly two and a half months on New Zealand’s 3,000 km Te Araroa Trail, Margaret Hedderman arrives on the South Island where the mighty Southern Alps begin.
+After nearly two and a half months on the trail, this thru-hiker reaches the South Island where the mighty Southern Alps begin.

-An interview with Everest guide Ryan Waters, whose team survived the recent earthquake and avalanche tragedies in Nepal.
+Everest guide Ryan Waters talks about surviving the recent earthquake and avalanche tragedies in Nepal.

 Brothers Carson and Austin Bowlin drove from Seattle to Chile, climbing, skiing and surfing along the way.